 Heraldic art without the lion would not amount to very much, for no figure plays such an important or such an extensive part in armoury as the lion.

-A very rare, late 17th century, carved, English, black oak, heraldic lion, supporting an upright shield, as a lamp.
+A n extremely rare, late 17th century, carved, English, black oak, heraldic lion, supporting an upright shield, as an antique lamp.

 The outstanding quality of the work is typical of 17th century oak carving, black oak being a very hard wood and notoriously difficult to carve.
 The detail demonstrated in this example shows the skill of this anonymous, 17th century craftsman.